DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 67 - 07.17.2025.md

 - Sounds of many small feet throughout the night.

 ***Long Rest***
-- Delban has been released.
+- Delban, a great evil, has been released.
+Virion is concerned about how powerful.
+- Virion and Adi are going to think about the Delban problem in the background while the others